benjiec/curious-js/README.md

 The tests are written in [mocha](https://mochajs.org/), with [chai](http://chaijs.com/) expect-style assertions.
 Tests can be run with `npm test`.

-Coding conventions and linting are enforced at the unit test level, but can also be run independently with `npm run lint`.
+Coding conventions and linting are enforced at the unit test level but can also be run independently with `npm run lint`.

 ### Documentation